-Vegetables in the dry beans and peas group provide considerable amounts of protein, iron, and zinc.
+Vegetables in the dry beans and peas group provide high amounts of protein, iron, and zinc.
 They are also considered part of the protein group.

 Starchy vegetables, such as potatoes and corn, contain more carbohydrate than other vegetables and are sometimes treated as part of the grains group.

-If you are keeping track of what you are eating, count them in one group, not both.
+If you are keeping track of what you are eating, count them in 1 group, not both.

 Vegetables Balanced Eating Guide